Dining Room With Notepad And Pen

 To help break the process down of what to do, below is a step-by-step process and a few further resources that may help.

-A medical professional will need to confirm the death as soon as possible.
-They will be able to answer any questions you may have.
-Once this has been done, and the cause of death is clear, you will be handed a medical certificate of cause of death and you can begin to make funeral arrangements.
+A medical professional will need to confirm and verify the death as soon as possible, and they will be able to answer any questions you may have.

-In the case of an unexpected death or if the death is suspicious, the deceased may need to enter the care of a coroner first who’ll investigate the cause of death.
+In the case of an unexpected death or if the death is suspicious, the deceased may need to enter the care of a coroner who’ll investigate the cause of death.
 Funeral arrangements can still be arranged, but the funeral will likely be delayed.
-Once the coroner's inquiry is over, they will issue a Cremation 6 form

 The circumstances and process may change depending on where the person dies.
 This is because hospitals and care homes will have people on hand to help take you through the next steps, while at home, you may be on your own.